 MATH 119 Precalculus Mathematics 4 Units GE

-Prerequisite: GE Mathematics/Quantitative Reasoning Ready, and either 1/2 year of high school trigonometry or MATH 118 (may be taken concurrently).
+Prerequisite: GE Mathematical Concepts Quantitative Reasoning Ready and ALEKS PPL proctored assessment score of 61 or higher; or MATH 118 (may be taken concurrently).
 Typically Offered: Fall and spring

 Functions and graphs, including polynomial, rational, exponential, logarithmic, and trigonometric functions.
 Systems of equations and inequalities, polar and parametric equations, complex numbers, and analytic trigonometry.
+STEM Pathway.
 4 hours discussion.
 (005504)

 Grade Basis: Graded